-- 1. Earn a cumulative passing score on seven (7) end of course exams (Algebra 1, Geometry, Biology, American History, Government, English 9, and English 10).
+- 1. Earn a cumulative passing score on six (6) end of course exams (Algebra 1, Geometry, Biology, American History, Government, and English 10).
 Students may also substitute grades from College Credit Plus courses (Social Studies and Science) in these subjects for end-of-course state exams. - 2.
-Students must accumulate a minimum of 18 points from scores on their Performance Based Assessments and End of Course exams to become eligible for a diploma.
-Students must earn a minimum of four points in math, four points in English and six points across science and social studies. - 3.
+Students must earn a 684 or higher on ELA II and Algebra I End of Course Exams.
+Their remaining exams count towards graduation seals. - 3.
 Earn a "remediation-free" score in English language arts and mathematics on a nationally recognized college admission exam.
 The state of Ohio will pay one time for all 11th grade students in the class of 2018 and beyond to take the exam free of charge. - 4.
-Students earn 12 points through a State Board of Education-approved, industryrecognized credential or group of credentials in a single career field and achieve a workforce readiness score on the WorkKeys assessment.
+Students earn 12 points through a State Board of Education-approved, industry-recognized credential or group of credentials in a single career field and achieve a workforce readiness score on the WorkKeys assessment.